 Students are advised that there may be limits on second majors or minors and on double-dipping certain courses, but these differ by major concentration.
-For example, the geology minor is not available to Environmental Geology concentrations; the physics minor cannot be combined with the Energy concentration; the philosophy minor is closed to students with the Ethics concentration and the chemistry minor may not be completed by Environmental Studies majors with an Environmental Chemistry concentration.
+For example, the geology minor is not available in combination with the Environmental Geology concentration; the physics minor cannot be combined with the Energy concentration; the philosophy minor is closed to students with the Ethics concentration and the chemistry minor may not be completed by Environmental Studies majors with an Environmental Chemistry concentration.
 Students are encouraged to look at concentration requirements for details and consult with the advisor for the environmental studies major concentration in question.

 Students should note that there may be flexibility in requirements due to changes in the curriculum.

 Students interested in environmental education are advised to take a minor or general education concentration in education in addition to their major in environmental studies.
 Students are encouraged to consider study abroad, although the program reserves the right to restrict study abroad to one semester, and no more than one course from abroad can count toward the major, regardless of the number of semesters abroad.

 ENVR 204.
 Environment and Society.